formbricks/formbricks/README.md

 We also have a hosted cloud offering with a generous free plan to get you up and running as quickly as possible.
 For more information, please visit [formbricks.com](https://formbricks.com)

 (In the future we may develop additional features that aren't in the free Open-Source version)

+## Contributing

+We are very happy if you are interested in contributing to Formbricks 🤗

+There are many ways to contribute to Formbricks with writing Issues, fixing bugs, building new features or updating the docs.
+Please check out [our contribution guide](https://formbricks.com/docs/contributing/introduction) for more information.